hwillson/meteor-solr-demo/README.md

 - There is a known bug in the categories facet that doesn't properly refresh the hierarchical tree properly when drilling down.
 - Wire search analytics tracking up.
 - Wire up search keyword type ahead functionality using the [Solr Suggester](https://cwiki.apache.org/confluence/display/solr/Suggester).
-- Look into leveraging the [React Container Pattern](https://voice.kadira.io/using-meteor-data-and-react-with-meteor-1-3-13cb0935dedb).
+- Look into leveraging the [React Container Pattern](https://voice.kadira.io/using-meteor-data-and-react-with-meteor-1-3-13cb0935dedb) to better separate data from the UI (is a bit of a mess right now).